 Depending on the nature of the review, you might have a lot to say.
-However, we strongly recommend keeping your response to no longer than one paragraph.
+However, we strongly recommend keeping your response no longer than one paragraph.
 The main reason for this guideline is that people simply aren’t going to read a long story, especially if they’re searching for an office near them on their mobile phone and they’re skimming reviews.

 Another reason to avoid a lengthy reply is that it can make your office come across as argumentative.
-There’s not much that needs to happen in your reply other than acknowledging the issue, apologizing for the person’s experience and offering a solution.
+There’s not much that needs to happen in your reply other than acknowledging the issue, apologizing for the person’s experience, and offering a solution.
 If the content of the original review was lengthy and covered a lot of points, you don’t need to address each one.

-Instead, we recommend a singular acknowledgment and apology with an offer to make it right.
+Instead, we recommend a singular acknowledgement and apology with an offer to make it right.
 Then include a call to action to contact you directly.
 That keeps the argument off the internet and invites the patient to speak to you one-on-one or come into your office for an in-person discussion and resolution.

-For example, in the case of Karen who’s mad because she had to wait, you could finish your reply to her review by saying something along the lines of, “I’d love to see you in our office again, and I personally promise that you’ll be seen right away.
+For example, in the case of Karen, who’s mad because she had to wait, you could finish your reply to her review by saying something along the lines of, “I’d love to see you in our office again, and I personally promise that you’ll be seen right away.
 Please call us at 555.123.4567 to schedule your next appointment, and I’ll make sure you have the VIP experience that you deserve.”

 Maintain a Professional Tone and Proofread

 This one may seem obvious, but in the heat of the moment, we might not realize how our tone sounds in writing.
 Plus, a typo or misspelling immediately reduces credibility.
-Before submitting your reply, we suggest having a trusted member of your staff proofread what you’ve written, checking it for any mistakes and giving it a once over to ensure the tone is on par with the message you’ve intended.
+Before submitting your reply, we suggest having a trusted member of your staff proofread what you’ve written, checking it for any mistakes, and giving it a once-over to ensure the tone is on par with the message you’ve intended.